 What happens if you throw away property which belongs to the tenant?
 It often depends on the value of the item.
 But, the higher the value the more likely you will be subject to a claim for damages by the tenant.

 Landlords usually have to clear out a tenant's belongings when they leave things behind.
-In this case you can charge a fee for the cost of clearing out tenants possessions from your property.
+In this case, you would be able to charge a fee for the cost of clearing out tenant possessions after eviction from your property.